Thomas-Flitcroft/Support-Ticket_KPIs/README.md

 - Live count of active tickets and their priority/status.
 - Table highlighting current 'High' and 'Urgent' priority tickets.
+- Hover over graphs to see ticket information.

 ### 3. Stats By Client